sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href="/files/triv-notions-spr-22.pdf">Mirror symmetry for toric varieties</a>.
+Notes for a talk at Trivial Notions at Harvard.
+Last update: February 2022.
 * <a href="/files/six-functors-spaces.pdf">Summary of six functors for spaces</a>.
 Miscellaneous notes on the six functor formalism for spaces.
 Last
 update: December 2021.